megvii-research/megfile/README.md

 * Docs: http://megvii-research.github.io/megfile

-`megfile` provides a silky operation experience with different backends (currently including local file system and OSS), which enable you to focus more on the logic of your own project instead of the question of "Which backend is used for this file?"
+`megfile` provides a silky operation experience with different backends (currently including local file system and s3), which enable you to focus more on the logic of your own project instead of the question of "Which backend is used for this file?"

 `megfile` provides:

 * Almost unified file system operation experience.
-Target path can be easily moved from local file system to OSS.
+Target path can be easily moved from local file system to s3.
 * Complete boundary case handling.
 Even the most difficult (or even you can't even think of) boundary conditions, `megfile` can help you easily handle it.
 * Perfect type hints and built-in documentation.
 You can enjoy the IDE's auto-completion and static checking.
 * Semantic version and upgrade guide, which allows you enjoy the latest features easily.